mrciolino/wiki-backup/timeline.md

 - Somehow, Krorg returns to the realm of the living under the persona of the Prophet of Profit.
 - Book on the Emperor: The party goes to the library dimension in search of a book containing information on the Emperor.
 However the book is located in the Forbidden section where angels and demons are fighting a war.
 - Shar grants Spoops access to the shadow weave.
+- The demi-god Athin impedes the party's expedition as he seeks information for the gods and has standing orders to take them out.
 - **[Breezye](/characters/breezye)** creates the **[Spaghetti God](/entities/spaghetti-god)**.
 - The party begins preparations for the final War against the Ithilids.
 - Mortis Lux acquires a potion master.
 To counter the Ithilids psionics they mass produce potions of Mind Blank.